 To find out if you are eligible for any free healthcare, visit Immigration New Zealand

 If you have an accident and require emergency treatment, the Accident Compensation Corporation (ACC) provides comprehensive injury cover for all New Zealand residents and visitors to New Zealand.

-Phone +64 3 364 2987 ext 4864
+Phone: +64 3 364 2987 ext 4864

-Level 3, Matariki
+Level 3, Matariki building

-You will need to report to the Student Services counter when you arrive in the building.
+Please report to the Student Services counter when you arrive in the building.

 International Relationships Office